Alexey L. Pajitnov, Creator of Tetris

 Since the game’s debut in 1984, Alexey has won numerous accolades for game design and his creation of Tetris, including the International Game Developers Association’s First Penguin Award in 2007 for “pioneering the casual games market.”
 In 2009, Tetris was named the #2 Top Console Game of all time by the Guinness Book of World Records.

 In the 1980s, Alexey worked for the Moscow Academy of Sciences as a computer programmer.
 In June 1984, while working in his spare time, Alexey created a groundbreaking new electronic puzzle game called Tetris.
 Born out of Alexey’s love of puzzles and gaming, Tetris revolutionized puzzle games with distinctive “falling” pieces called Tetriminos that players could arrange in real time in a rectangular playing field, or “Matrix,” in order to clear lines.

 Tetris to the World:

-A friendship with Henk Rogers, then head of a Japanese software company and currently President of The Tetris Company, helped bring Tetris out of the Soviet Union in 1989 and into worldwide circulation in a historic licensing agreement with Nintendo that put millions of copies of the game on Game Boy and Nintendo consoles.
+A friendship with Henk Rogers, then head of a Japanese software company and currently President of The Tetris Company, helped bring the Tetris game out of the Soviet Union in 1989 and into worldwide circulation in a historic licensing agreement with Nintendo that put millions of copies of the game on Game Boy and Nintendo consoles.
 In 1996, Alexey and Henk formed the business relationship that eventually would become a key part of The Tetris Company—still the exclusive source of all licenses to Tetris.
-Since his original creation of Tetris, Alexey has also helped produce several sequels to the game, including Tetris 2 and Super Tetris.
+Since his original creation of the Tetris game, Alexey has also helped produce several sequels to the game, including Tetris 2 and Super Tetris.
 Alexey relocated to the U.S. in 1991 with the help of Henk Rogers, and is now a resident of Washington State.